billhails/CEKF/README.md

 This is heavily based on a blog post by Matt Might [Writing an interpreter, CESK-style](https://matt.might.net/articles/cesk-machines/).

-I tasked myself with learning enough Haskell to bridge the gap between the math and real code, and then implemented in C.
+I taught myself enough Haskell to bridge the gap between the math and real code, and then implemented in C.

 Currently there is only an A-Normal syntax tree with constructors, the CEKF machine itself which can evaluate those trees, and a basic mark & sweep garbage collector.
 I plan to follow up with a better hashtable based environment, a lexer/parser